Camping Near Croatan National Forest

 What are the camping fees in Croatan National Forest?

-Camping fees in Croatan National Forest are very reasonable compared to other North Carolina camping destinations.
-Developed campgrounds like Cedar Point and Flanners Beach charge $20 per night for standard sites, while primitive camping areas typically cost $5-10 per night.
-Group camping sites, which can accommodate up to 50 people, are available for $50 per night.
+Camping fees in Croatan National Forest are among the most affordable in North Carolina's public lands.
+Developed campgrounds like Cedar Point and Flanners Beach charge $20 per night for standard sites, while primitive camping in designated areas costs $5 per night.
+Group camping areas are available for $50 per night and can accommodate up to 50 people.